Setting up replication

 When working with a replication cluster, all write statements such as INSERT, REPLACE, DELETE, TRUNCATE, UPDATE that modify the content of a cluster's table must use thecluster_name:index_name expression instead of the table name.
 This ensures that the changes are propagated to all replicas in the cluster.
 If the correct expression is not used, an error will be triggered.

-In the HTTP interface, the cluster property must be set along with the table name for all write statements to a cluster's table.
+In the JSON interface, the cluster property must be set along with the table name for all write statements to a cluster's table.
 Failure to set the cluster property will result in an error.

 The Auto ID for a table in a cluster should be valid as long as the server_id is correctly configured.